Chalo1996/Mpesa_STK_API/USAGE.md

 Notes:

-- `business_id` is required for both B2C and B2B bulk create.
+- `business_id` is optional if your OAuth client is bound to a business (maintainer config).
-- Create a Business in the dashboard onboarding UI (or Django admin) and use its UUID as `business_id`.
+- If not bound, include `business_id` once; the server will auto-bind the client.

 B2C: